How to Spot Financial Fraud

 Tax evasion schemes

-Tax evasion schemes are plans or strategies that promise to significantly reduce your tax liability.
-These are often opportunities that require a basic investment, but then promise to reduce the tax bill.
-To do this, fraudsters use schemes involving donations, tax losses or RRSP withdrawals.
+Tax evasion schemes are plans or strategies that promise to reduce your tax liability significantly.
+These opportunities often require a basic investment but promise to reduce the tax bill.
+Fraudsters use schemes involving donations, tax losses or RRSP withdrawals to do this.

 Beware because tax fraud can be a double whammy for taxpayers and have serious financial and legal consequences.
 Although the individual is a victim of fraud, he is committing tax offences unwillingly.
-He will still have to pay his taxes, which will be increased by penalties and interest, in addition to having to cover the loss related to the investment in the fraudulent scheme, as well as the tax and legal costs of untangling it all.
+He will still have to pay his taxes, which will be increased by penalties and interest, in addition to having to cover the loss related to the investment in the fraudulent scheme and the tax and legal costs of untangling it all.

 Financial fraud

-Financial frauds, on the other hand, are offences committed in the financial field with the aim of deceiving investors in order to misappropriate funds.
+On the other hand, financial fraud is an offence committed in the financial field to deceive investors into misappropriating funds.
 They can include scams, frauds and market manipulation.
 According to the SEC, the U.S. securities regulator, the following is a list of the most common frauds:

-• Securities offerings that are fraudulent: companies that misrepresent or withhold material information in the issuance of new securities.
+• Securities offerings that are fraudulent: companies that misrepresent or withhold material information in issuing new securities.
 This may involve investing in companies that trade on over-the-counter markets and the pink sheets.
 There are also “pump and dump” market manipulation strategies, as seen in the movie The Wolf of Wall Street.

 • Binary options fraud: platforms that claim to offer binary options investments.
-Binary options may seem simplistic and very lucrative since they can only have two possible outcomes, but they are very complex.
-Many investors are cheated by misleading advertisements, products that are too difficult to understand and lack transparency, or simply by being denied a refund.
+Binary options may seem simplistic and very lucrative since they can only have two possible outcomes but are very complex.
+Misleading advertisements cheat many investors, promoting products that are too difficult to understand and lack transparency or being denied a refund.

 • Cryptocurrency-related scams: Scams related to investing in virtual currencies can take many forms, but the most common methods are creating fake digital assets, holding fake initial coin offerings, pyramid schemes that use fake or invented cryptocurrencies, platform hacking and implementing ransomware or digital attacks.